olivierlacan/olivierlacan.com/talks/rational-security/index.md

 When the technical ignorance of investigative journalists puts their informants in harms way, when poorly designed software infrastructures causes millions of customer passwords and credit cards to be leaked, it's time to take a rational approach to security

-## Video

-Sadly, the video for this talk was lost.

 ## Slides

 <script async class="speakerdeck-embed" data-id="2e0275606bfc0131c29e1eedc9f1c6c7" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>